Hard and soft C

 In the Latin-based orthographies of many European languages, including English, a distinction between hard and soft c occurs in which c represents two distinct phonemes.
 The sound of a hard c often precedes the non-front vowels a, o and u, and is that of the voiceless velar stop, /k/ (as in car).
 The sound of a soft c, typically before e, i and y, may be a fricative or affricate, depending on the language.
-In English (and not coincidentally also French), the sound of soft c is /s/ (as in the first and final c's in "circumference").
+In English (and not coincidentally also French), the sound of soft c is /s/ (as in cell).

 There was no soft c in classical Latin, where it was always pronounced as /k/.

 History

 This alternation is caused by a historical palatalization of /k/ which took place in Late Latin, and led to a change in the pronunciation of the sound [k] before the front vowels [e] and [i].
 Later, other languages not directly descended from Latin, such as English, inherited this feature as an orthographic convention.